-Ensure that the roof overhang is supported by logs C 5, C6, C7 / D3, D4, D5 - which get progressively longer - so pay special attention to Figure 2 during the construction of the side walls.
+Ensure that the roof overhang is supported by logs C 3, C 4, C 5, C6, C7 - which get progressively longer - so pay special attention to Figure 2 during the construction of the side walls.

-The front wall is completed using the predrilled log A5.
+The front wall is completed using the predrilled log A5 with 3 openings for the windows and door.
 Finally, mount the gable carefully to prevent the ends from damage.
 Fit a washer and a nut to the top of the threaded rods.
 Pass the front and rear rods through the predrilled holes then fit a washer and a nut to the bottom of the rods.
 The threaded rods should not protrude above the gables.